pairshaped/curlingio-docs/docs/club-management/integrations.md

 ### What gets synced
 - Member profile fields map to Mailchimp merge fields when present: `ID`, `EMAIL`, `FNAME`, `LNAME`, `PHONE`, `GENDER`, `DOB`, `PCODE`, and mailing address components (`addr1`, `city`, `state`, `zip`, `country`).
-- Completed registrations add Mailchimp tags for the product name and, when applicable, the event category (e.g., `Bonspiels`).
+- Completed registrations add Mailchimp tags for the item name and, when applicable, the event category (e.g., `Bonspiels`).

 ### Set up the connection
 1. Navigate to **Admin → Integrations** and open the Mailchimp panel.